 Mechanisms affecting patterns of diversity

 I use experimental and observational approaches to understand how anthropogenic activities and environmental factors affect patterns of species richness.
-Experimentally, I test fundamental ecological theories using a model zoopankton community.
+Experimentally, I test fundamental ecological theories using a model zooplankton community.
+I also investigate how changes to the landscape affect streams and surrounding riparian habitats.
 These data are used to understand how how environmental factors such as heterogeneity, energy, and habitat area interact to affect species richness patterns.
-I also survey nearshore communities at Lake George to understand the long-term consequences of urban developments on the diversity of littoral environments in lakes.
-For the past four years, I have surveyed the chemistry, algae, zooplankton, and macroinvertebrates at dozens of locations across Lake George.
-These data are also coupled with high-frequency sensor data and food-web models to predict the effects of anthropogenic activities on ecosystem functions such as lake metabolism, and ecosystem services such as water clarity.
+These data are coupled with high-frequency sensor data and food-web models to understand the consequences of anthropogenic activities on ecosystem functions and services.